Male Breast Reduction – Gynecomastia Treatment – Results & Cost

 The Gynecomastia Surgery Procedure

-Breast reduction surgery for gynecomastia is most often performed on an outpatient basis in an office-based or ambulatory surgical facility or in the hospital.
-Sometimes an overnight hospital stay is recommended.
-Time in surgery is typically an hour and a half, but a more extensive male breast reduction may take longer.
+Breast reduction surgery for gynecomastia is most often performed on an outpatient basis in an office-based or ambulatory surgical facility.
+Time in surgery is typically an hour and a half, to two hours, but a more extensive male breast reduction may take longer.

-The procedure may be performed under general anesthesia or local anesthesia with sedation.
+The procedure is often performed under general anesthesia, but for more minor cases, local anesthesia with sedation may be adequate.
 Your surgeon will discuss your anesthesia options with you once you have decided on surgery.
 If your enlarged breasts consist primarily of excessive fatty tissue, your surgeon may use liposuction alone.
-If excess glandular tissue is the primary cause, the tissue may be cut out with a scalpel.
-This excision may be performed alone or in conjunction with liposuction.
+If excess glandular tissue is the primary cause, the tissue is excised.
+Most cases of gynecomastia benefit from a combination of liposuction and direct excision of glandular tissue.

-The incision is made either on the edge of the nipple (areola) or in the underarm area.
-The surgeon cuts away the excess glandular tissue, fat and skin from around the pigmented area surrounding the areola and from the sides and bottom of the breast by working through the incision.
+The incision is typically made at the lower edge of the areola (pigmented area around the nipple).
+The surgery usually starts with liposuction to remove the fatty part, and then the firmer glandular tissue is directly excised through the small incision.
 Major reductions that involve the removal of a significant amount of tissue and skin may require larger incisions and more visible scars.

-If liposuction is also used to remove excess fat, a slim, hollow tube (cannula) is inserted directly through the existing incisions.
+When liposuction is used to remove the excess fat, a slim, hollow tube (cannula) is inserted directly through the incision.
 The cannula is attached to a vacuum pump to suction out the fat.

-For liposuction-only breast reduction, your surgeon will likely make a half-inch incision around the edge of the areola or in the underarm area.
-After surgery, a small drain may be inserted through a separate incision to remove excess fluids.
+For liposuction-only breast reduction, your surgeon will likely make a small incision at the edge of the areola or sometimes in the underarm area.
 Once closed, the incisions are covered with a dressing.
-The chest may be wrapped to keep the skin firmly in place.
+A compression vest garment is worn post-op to expedite resolution of swelling.

 Cost of Gynecomastia Surgery

 The cost of male breast reduction varies based on the extent of your surgery.
-It typically includes the surgeon’s fee, hospital or surgical facility costs, anesthesia fees and prescriptions for medication and post-surgery garments.
-According to statistics from the American Society of Plastic Surgeons (ASPS), the national average for plastic surgeon fees for gynecomastia surgery is roughly $3,100.
-This comprises only a part of the total cost.
-Get a complete estimate before booking your surgery.
+It typically includes the surgeon’s fee, surgical facility costs, anesthesia fees and prescriptions for medication and post-surgery garments.
+Get a complete cost before booking your surgery.
 Many plastic surgeons do offer financing plans.

 In most cases, the cost of male breast reduction surgery is not covered by insurance.
-Each insurance policy varies greatly, so review your policy carefully to determine coverage.
+Each insurance policy varies greatly, so your policy and surgeon’s participation would need to be reviewed to determine possibility of coverage.

 Choosing the Right Surgeon